andyrichardson/tipple/docs/Domains.md

 });
 ```

 If a user is to add a new comment to a post, we would want this to be reflected in our UI.
-By specifying the domain in both our retrieval (above) and mutation (below) calls, we can be sure that all requests dependent on the "comments" domain will be refetched following a mutation.
+By specifying the domain in both our fetch (above) and push (below) calls, we can be sure that all requests dependent on the "comments" domain will be refetched following a push.

 ```tsx
 const [response, addComment] = useFetch('/posts/1/comments', {